10. Loops

 • So far, if we need to run the same code multiple times, we repeat the code as many times as we need

-• For example, if I wanted to print("Hello, world!) five times, I need to write that print statement 5 times
+• For example, if I wanted to print("Hello, world!") five times, I need to write that print statement 5 times

 • The trouble with this is

-• It’s annoying
+• It’s tedious

 • It doesn’t scale well